 The issue of radioactive waste

 Like all human activity, nuclear activities produce waste.
 It may be at low levels, but it can be radioactive, which poses a threat to the environment and human beings.
-For every person in France, 1kg of nuclear waste is produced every year (accounting for 0.04% of industrial waste), 5g of which remains highly radioactive.

 That is why radioactive waste from nuclear activities must be managed in a robust and transparent manner which is adapted to this type of waste.